tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/environment_during_propagation.rst

 - **Translational state**

-    Retrieved directly from the ``Body`` object with the :func:`~tudatpy.numerical_simulation.environment.Body.state`  function as Cartesian elements.
+    Retrieved directly from the :class:`~tudatpy.numerical_simulation.environment.Body` object with the :attr:`~tudatpy.numerical_simulation.environment.Body.state`  function as Cartesian elements.
 Note that this state is always in the global frame origin and orientation (see :ref:`translational state reference frames<translational_reference_frames>`).
 To retrieve the state of one body w.r.t. the other, if neither body is the global frame origin, you can use:

 	.. code-block:: python